 You should talk to other elected officials and community leaders, gauge their support, and get their endorsements.

 While you’re building your early endorsement list, you can also be meeting with potential donors and talking to people about what’s on their minds politically speaking.

-By learning what the concerns of your neighbors are, you can put together an initial plan that will states to the public why you’re running.
+By learning what the concerns of your neighbors are, you can put together an initial plan that will state to the public why you’re running.

 When it comes time to announce, you want to be able to state why you’re running and present your early prominent endorsements.

 This will demonstrate you are a serious candidate who is running to win, not simply to make noise or raise your name ID for a future contest.

 Once you’re in the race officially, you’ll need to open a bank account and hire a professional treasurer.

-Don’t play it cheap by not hiring a professional to handle your campaign’s money.
+Don’t be cheap and not hire a professional to handle your campaign’s finances.

 A properly trained and qualified campaign accountant will keep you out of trouble with the myriad of campaign fundraising and reporting laws that are out there.